Skip to content

 Set your Neptune API token and full project name to the NEPTUNE_API_TOKEN and NEPTUNE_PROJECT environment variables, respectively.

-• Project: Your full project name has the form workspace-name/project-name.
-To copy the name, click the menu in the top-right corner and select Edit project details.
+• Project name: Your full project name has the form workspace-name/project-name.
+You can copy it from the project menu ( Edit project details).

-If you're working in Colab, you can set your credentials with the os and getpass libraries:
+If you're working in Google Colab, you can set your credentials with the os and getpass libraries:

 import os